ekpangmichael/tr1pp-excercise/README.md

 - mongodb
 - Rabbitmq

-## How to get a token
+## How to get api token

-- use the endpoint `api/v1/token` passing your email
+- use the endpoint `api/v1/token` to get your api token and pass it in the header when sending a message

 ###  endpoints `/api/v1/`